Sub-editing and proofreading courses

 This is a fun and practical course filled with plenty of editing exercises.

-Only eight places are available to ensure everyone can feel comfortable enough to participate and receive feedback.
-Tickets cost $390 (plus GST).
+Only eight places are available to ensure everyone can easily participate.
+Tickets cost $310 (plus GST).

 Digital handbooks and certificates will be given, in addition to a recording of the webinar.

-Personalised one-on-one sessions are available, allowing me to focus on the specific editing and proofing skills you want to build.
+Personalised one-on-one sessions are available, allowing me to focus on the specific copy editing and proofreading skills you want to build.

 The sessions can be taught online or in person.

-I’m a former Sydney Morning Herald editor with over 25 years of experience across print and online.
+I guarantee every course will be taught by myself, Dan Kaufman: a former Sydney Morning Herald journalist and editor with over 30 years of print and online experience.

-I’ve been teaching sub-editing courses for over 15 years, including at the Australian Centre for Independent Journalism (ACIJ) and UTS.
+I’ve been teaching sub-editing courses for over 15 years, including at the Australian Centre for Independent Journalism (ACIJ) and the University of Technology Sydney (UTS).

 Who can benefit from this sub-editing and proofreading course?